-Angels, Archangels, and Principalities: Concern themselves with the minute ordering of the universe and specific causes, including the welfare of people.
-Each human being, each church, and each country has a Guardian Angel.
-The Feast of the Guardian Angels is October 2.
+Angels, Archangels, and Principalities: These focus on the detailed governance of the universe and specific purposes, which encompasses the wellbeing of humans.
+Each person, church, and nation is believed to have a Guardian Angel.
+Their feast is celebrated on October 2.

-Powers, Virtues and Dominations: Known as the “angels of creation” because they concern themselves with the ordering of the universe and a plurality of causes.
+Powers, Virtues, and Dominations: Often referred to as the “angels of creation,” they oversee the organization of the universe and its manifold causes.

-Thrones, Cherubim, and Seraphim: Concern themselves with contemplating the glory of God.
-It is the 6-winged Seraphim who sing the Sanctus, “Holy, Holy, Holy Lord God of Hosts”
+Thrones, Cherubim, and Seraphim: These celestial beings are engrossed in adoring God’s splendor.
+The six-winged Seraphim are attributed with the chant of the Sanctus, extolling, “Holy, Holy, Holy Lord God of Hosts.”